RISEN Prompt Framework: What It Gets Right and What It Misses

 3. Redundancy Between Instructions, Steps, and End Goal

-Instructions, Steps, and End Goal are highly correlated.
-Clear Instructions imply Steps.
-Steps imply an End Goal.
-The End Goal summarizes the Instructions.
-RISEN spends 3 of its 5 dimensions on what is essentially one specification dimension (the task) at different granularity levels.
+Instructions, Steps, and End Goal all say roughly the same thing.
+Clear Instructions already imply Steps.
+Steps already imply an End Goal.
+The End Goal just restates the Instructions.
+So RISEN uses 3 of its 5 slots to describe one idea: the task.

 Mapping RISEN to sinc-LLM